-Ventura presented his first US solo exhibition, Metaphysics of Skin, at Tyler Rollins Fine Art in 2009, following up with A Thousand Islands in 2011 and E.R.
-(Endless Resurrection) in 2014.
-A major solo exhibition of his work, Project: Finding Home, took place at the Museum of Contemporary Art, Taipei from Sept.
-15 – Nov.
-20, 2016.
+Ventura presented his first US solo exhibition, Metaphysics of Skin, at Tyler Rollins Fine Art in 2009, following up with A Thousand Islands in 2011, E.R.
+(Endless Resurrection) in 2014 and Wild State of Mind in 2017.
+A major solo exhibition of his work, Project: Finding Home, took place at the Museum of Contemporary Art, Taipei in 2016.
 Other exhibitions of note include: Shadow Forest: Encounters and Explorations, Metropolitan Museum, Manila, the Philippines; Ronald Ventura: Big and Small, Ayala Museum, Makati City, the Philippines (2015); Bulul, Ronald Ventura and the traditional art of the Philippines, Museo delle Culture, Lugano, Switzerland (2014); Watching the Watchmen, Vargas Museum, Manila, the Philippines (2012); Recyclables, Singapore Tyler Print Institute, Singapore (2012); Surreal Versus Surrealism in Contemporary Art, Institut Valencià d’Art Modern, Valencia, Spain (2011); A Duad in Play, ICA Gallery, Lasalle College of the Arts, Singapore (2010); Mapping the Corporeal, National University of Singapore Museum (2008).
 He was also a participating artist in the Prague Biennale (2009) and the Nanjing Biennial (2010).